 This feature requires that the user has JAVA Virtual Machine installed.

 By using a left click on the mouse, keep the button down and release it at the diagonal corner of a box the graph will zoom to that size.
-By right clicking and keeping the button down the graph can be moved by moving the mouse.

 Button Description

-1 Scroll graph up
+Scroll graph up

-4 Scroll graph down
+Scroll graph down

-Scroll graph right
+4 Scroll graph right

-• Scroll graph left
+- Scroll graph left

 × Reset view, view all

 4 Zoom in

 Zoom out